 Move a selected object in the document hierarchy by swapping with its previous or next sibling, promoting to the parent level or demoting to the child level.
 Click Edit and mouseover Move.
 Select from the following options or use the corresponding shortcuts:

 Each document object has a section heading and text description, which are displayed in the combined Description column of the Requirements Table.

-To edit the text of a selected object, click Edit and select Edit Text, or press CtrlE.
-In the Description rich text editor you can change font style to bold, italic, or underline and use numbered or bulleted list:
+To edit the text of a selected object, click Edit and select Edit Text or double click on it.
+In the inline rich text editor, you can change font style to bold, italic, use numbered or bulleted lists:

-To open the Description editor directly in the heading edit mode, click Edit and select Edit Header, or press CtrlH.
+To open the Description editor directly in the heading edit mode, click Edit and select Edit Heading, or press CtrlH.

-To open the Description editor, press Enter and let the application automatically choose the heading or text edit mode.
+To open the Description editor, press Enter or F2 and let the application automatically choose the heading or text edit mode.

-While the Description editor is open, you can switch between heading and text description mode by pressing Tab.
-It is also possible to specifically change to heading mode by pressing CtrlH, and to text mode by pressing CtrlT.
+While the Description editor is open, you can switch to the heading edit mode by pressing CtrlH, and to the text edit mode by pressing CtrlT.

 The values of custom attributes are displayed in separate columns.
-If the focused attribute column is editable, then you can modify its value for all selected objects (rows) at once by pressing Enter.
+If the focused attribute column is editable, you can modify its value for all selected objects (rows) at once by pressing Enter or F2.
 ReqView chooses the right editor depending on attribute type.

 The following shows the editor for enumeration custom attribute Status: